peteroupc/html3dutil/tutorials/filters.md

   to use as the depth buffer.
 * When the `render()` method is called each frame:
     * The library ensures that the frame buffer is the same size as the 3D canvas.
-    * The 3D library switches drawing to use the frame buffer rather than the 3D canvas.
+    * The 3D library switches drawing to use the frame buffer rather than the 3D canvas, then switches the shader to the usual shaders for drawing the 3D scene.
     * The current frame is rendered onto the frame buffer.
 The frame buffer's texture will now contain a "snapshot" of the frame that can now be modified by graphics filters.
-    * The 3D library switches drawing back to the 3D canvas.
+    * The 3D library switches drawing back to the 3D canvas, then switches the shader to the graphics filter's shaders.
     * A rectangle taking up the entire 3D canvas is drawn.
 This is to allow each pixel of the texture to be passed to the graphics filter, and the filter's `textureEffect` method to be called for each pixel.
       Any custom parameters, or "uniforms", given to the graphics filter will be set before drawing.